 Putting together a solid content strategy is all about building solid foundations.
 Without it, your efforts will be wasted.
 Take the time to get your strategy right, but do not feel you need to reinvent the wheel every time.

-Follow our proven template format that we have shared above, and you will see that creating a content strategy can be based around a tried-and-tested approach that works hard to drive results time and time again.
+Follow our proven template format that we have shared above, complete the content strategy template, and you will see that creating a content strategy can be based around a tried-and-tested approach that works hard to drive results time and time again.